Asymptotics of Random Lozenge Tilings via Gelfand-Tsetlin Schemes

 \begin{definition}[Incomplete beta kernel \cite{okounkov2003correlation}] Let $\Om\in\C\setminus\{0,1\}$, $\Im\Om\ge0$, be a parameter called the \emph{complex slope}.
 The \emph{incomplete beta kernel} $\B_{\Om}(m,l)$ is defined as

 where the path of integration crosses $(0,1)$ for $m\ge0$ and $(-\infty,0)$ for $m<0$. \end{definition} This kernel was introduced in \cite{okounkov2003correlation} in connection with local asymptotics of random plane partitions.
 As was shown in \cite{Sheffield2008} and \cite{KOS2006}, for every complex slope $\Om$ there is a unique ergodic translation invariant Gibbs measure on tilings of the whole plane, and this is the determinantal point process corresponding to the kernel $\B_\Om(m_1-m_2,l_1-l_2)$ (as in (\ref{correlation_kernel_intro}), the correlation kernel depends on two points $(m_1,l_1),(m_2,l_2)$ in the plane).
-The complex slope $\Om$ defines proportions of lozenges of various types $p_{\lozvs},p_{\lozss},p_{\lozls}$, $p_{\lozvs}+p_{\lozss}+p_{\lozls}=1$ (seen in a large box under this measure) as follows.
+Under this measure, the proportions of lozenges seen in a large box (denote these proportions by $p_{\lozvs},p_{\lozss},p_{\lozls}$, with $p_{\lozvs}+p_{\lozss}+p_{\lozls}=1$) are determined by the complex slope $\Om$ as follows.
 For $\Im\Om>0$, $p_{\lozvs},p_{\lozss},p_{\lozls}$ are proportional to angles of the triangle in the complex plane with vertices $0,\Om,1$ (see Fig.~\ref{fig:lozenge_types}).
 For $\Om\in\R$, $\Om\ne 0,1$, the Gibbs measure is supported by a single configuration with all lozenges of one type.
 This may be seen as a degeneration of Fig.~\ref{fig:lozenge_types} when $\Om$ approaches the real line.

 We note that the cases $\Om=0,1$, or $\infty$ in our model correspond to points where two different frozen facets meet (see Proposition \ref{prop:tangent_points_intro}).
-At these points there is no translation invariant local asymptotics.
+At these points the local asymptotic picture is not translation invariant.

-\begin{maintheorem}[Asymptotics in the bulk] Let $(\chi,\eta)$ encode a global position in the scaling limit (see Fig.~\ref{fig:frozen_boundary}).
+\begin{maintheorem}[Asymptotics in the bulk] Let $(\chi,\eta)$ encode a scaled global position in the interior of the limiting polygon $\Pl$ (see Fig.~\ref{fig:frozen_boundary}).
 As $N\to\infty$, locally around $(\chi,\eta)$, the measure $\Pp_{\Pc(N)}$ on random tilings converges to an ergodic translation invariant Gibbs measure on tilings of the whole plane with some complex slope $\Om=\Om(\chi,\eta)$.
 In terms of correlation functions, this means that for any points $(x_1(N),n_1(N)),\ldots,(x_s(N),n_s(N))$ such that